Aidia-LLC/worm-sem/README.md

 ## TODO

-- [ ] Moving the stage
-- [ ] High magnification
+- [ ] Remove matched points when adding a new slicee
-- [ ] Focus
+- [ ] Change x/y adjustments to be in canvas units
-- [ ] Interpolation of slice configuration (brightness, contrast, focus)
+- [ ] Rewrite instructions
-- [ ] Scale of brightness, contrast, and working distance.
-May need to adjust to allow using arrow keys and having proper increments (very small, maybe 0.01)
-- [ ] Maybe change device to `cuda` in the Python server to allow hardware acceleration
+- [ ] (Canyon) Compute computable parameters & remove from options

 ## Building the CLI program